 Many advisors enjoy their job and have spent most of their lifetime building a book of business consisting of clients and friends they truly care about and wish to continue to serve.
 The good news is that monetizing your business doesn’t mean you must fully retire.
-LPL’s Strategic Business Solutions team can help structure deals that allow you to monetize today and retire later.
+LPL’s Advisor Financial Solutions team can help structure deals that allow you to monetize today and retire later.
 These are commonly called “sell-and-stay” or “sell-and-service” models, and they’re growing in popularity.

 “The sales multiples on revenue are not attractive enough for me to sell now.”

 Misconceptions about sales multiples are another factor that leads some advisors to sell their practice past its peak value.
 Although the average sales multiples are hovering around 2- to 2.5-times recurring revenue and 1- to 1.2-times transactional revenue*, it’s important to note that these multiples are based on gross revenue before expenses and tax, rather than on take-home pay.
 Once expenses and ordinary income tax are factored into the equation, the sales multiples typically range from 4- to 5-times net income when expressed in terms of take-home pay.

 Tax implications on income are another factor to consider**.
 The income earned from operating each additional year is subject to ordinary income tax, whereas income earned from the sale of your practice is subject to a much lower capital gains tax rate.